cinosh07/NexGen-Intervalometer/README.md

 - Dimension: 62mm x 45mm x 45mm
 - Dimension: 62mm x 61mm x 45mm (with optional flash hot shoe)
 - Weight: < 100g
-- **Soon to come -> OLED Display with rotary nob to be able to do configurations and operations without using the wireless application.**
 - And lot more ...